Elon Musk: Tesla To Start Selling The Cybertruck In 2023

 “I'm not going to spill all the beans right now, but what I can say, what I can say is we're going move to just truly massive scale that no company has ever achieved in the history of humanity,” he said.

 Tesla has several other products with which it expects to hit the red carpet.
-Next year, the company is launching the Tesla Semi and will start production of Optimus, a humanoid robot, which will be designed to do tasks customers do not want to do.7 Tech Stocks That Will Lead the Way in 2022
+Next year, the company is launching the Tesla Semi and will start production of Optimus, a humanoid robot, which will be designed to do tasks customers do not want to do.7 Dividend Stocks that Help Take the Bite Out of Inflation

 .